-When coal was discovered in Washington County in the 1880's it was shipped down Chartiers Creek to the Ohio River in times of high water.
-Coal had also become one of the main products of Chartiers Township, and continued to be so for many years.
+When coal was discovered in Washington County in the 1880's it was shipped down Chartiers Creek to the Ohio River during times of high water.
+Coal had also become one of the main products of Chartiers Township, and continued to be for many years.
 Bituminous coal was first discovered in Washington County on the James Allison tract in about 1800.
-It was mined for a long time for domestic use and for blacksmith purposes at twenty-five (25) cents a bushel.
-By 1876, twenty (20) or more coal banks could be counted and with the coming of the railroads, mining became a big business.
-(Knestrick, Observer Reporter, 11/23/68) The wealth of coal drew interest in the Township for its solid employment opportunities, though the work could be dirty and dangerous.
+It was mined for a long time for domestic use and for blacksmith purposes at 25cents a bushel.
+By 1876,20 or more coal banks could be counted and with the coming of the railroads, mining became a big business (Knestrick, Observer Reporter, 11/23/68).
+The wealth of coal drew interest in the Township for its solid employment opportunities, though the work could be dirty and dangerous.
 Soon the extraction and transportation of coal became more advanced and the need for workers escalated.
 Mining was the chief occupation, with mines in the Meadow Lands, Richhill, Arden, Midland and Westland areas.
 Early towns were Arden, Meadow Lands, McGovern, Shingiss, McConnells Mill and Gretna.

 In 1850, the Township's population was 1,677 persons and by 1900 it was 2,141 persons.
 In 1834, the Township was divided into seven districts, and in 1836, comfortable school houses were erected in each district.
-School funding in 1836 was \$876.15, but had decreased in 1837 to \$696.62.
-(Crumine, 1882) By 1880, there were ten districts with ten teachers and 369 students, and in 1908, there were twenty schools and 830 students.
+School funding in 1836 was \$876.15, but had decreased in 1837 to \$696.62 (Crumine, 1882).
+By 1880, there were ten districts with ten teachers and 369 students, and in 1908, there were twenty schools and 830 students.
 Average salary for a teacher was \$57.50 (males) and \$48.00 (females) in 1908.
-The Township began building its own highschool in the early 1940's.
-Chartiers and Houston formed a jointure and the Chartiers-Houston School District had its first graduating class in 1956.
-(Herron, Jefferson College Times, "Houston High School") By the 2005 and 2006 school year, Allison Park Elementary and Chartiers Houston Junior/Senior High School had 1188 students.
-(CCD Public School Data)
+The Township began building its own high school in the early 1940s.
+Chartiers and Houston formed a jointure and the Chartiers-Houston School District had its first graduating class in 1956 (Herron, Jefferson College Times, "Houston High School").
+By the 2005 and 2006 school year, Allison Park Elementary and Chartiers Houston Junior/Senior High School had 1188 students (CCD Public School Data).
+More recent enrollment figures published by the Chartiers Houston School District state the district's current enrollment is 1,145 students.

-1.2 Significant Historical Sites and Events
+Significant Historical Sites and Events

 Chartiers Township has been the site of significant historical events over the past three hundred years.
 The "Concord Coaches" stage coach line ran through the Meadow Lands on the Pittsburgh and Washington line, which function was later replaced by Chartiers Valley Railway, also located in the Township.
-The Chartiers Valley Railroad Company was begun in 1830 and was the second railroad project of its size in the United States.
-(Funk, Observer Reporter, 9/29/2004) The Railroad Company started to build rail lines from Pittsburgh in 1857, to Canonsburg in 1869, and finally to Washington in 1871.
-This railroad brought a great change in the valley as coal mines were opened and farmers could ship their produce and milk to Pittsburgh, and many other kinds of trade were carried over the new railroad.
-(Knestrick, Observer-Reporter, 12/16/68)
+The Chartiers Valley Railroad Company was begun in 1830 and was the second railroad project of its size in the United States (Funk, Observer Reporter, 9/29/2004).
+The Railroad Company started to build rail lines from Pittsburgh in 1857, to Canonsburg in 1869, and finally to Washington in 1871.
+This railroad brought a great change in the valley as coal mines were opened and farmers could ship their produce and milk to Pittsburgh, and many other kinds of trade were carried over the new railroad (Knestrick, Observer-Reporter, 12/16/68).